learn-tdd-in/learntdd.in/src/react/index.md

          </button>
 ```

-Rerun the component test and it passes. **Once a component test passes, step back up to the outer end-to-end test to see what the next error is.** Rerun `creating_a_message.spec.js`.
+When you save the file, the component test reruns and passes. **Once a component test passes, step back up to the outer end-to-end test to see what the next error is.** Rerun `creating_a_message.spec.js`.
 Now our final assertion fails:

 > Timed out retrying after 4000ms: Expected to find content: 'New message' but never did.